 Any concerns about a child’s welfare are taken extremely seriously and all staff and volunteers are aware of our child protection policy and procedures.
-If you are concerned about a child’s welfare, please record your concern, and any observations or conversation heard, and report to one of the Designated Safeguarding Leaders (Mrs Andrea Day, Deputy Head teacher and Mrs Corrine King, SENCo) as soon as possible the same day.
-We will ensure that our concerns about our pupils are discussed with his/her Parents/Carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.
+The Designated Safeguarding Leaders will ensure that concerns about our pupils are discussed with his/her Parents/Carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
-See below for our Safeguarding leaflet and poster about the Designated Safeguarding Lead

 Our anti-bullying policy is to ensure that children learn in a supportive, caring and safe environment without fear of being bullied.
 If bullying is suspected or reported, the incident will be taken seriously and recorded and dealt with as soon as possible by the member of staff who has been approached.
 If deemed to be bullying, the teacher responsible will speak to the pupils involved.
 If the matter can be resolved in school without the need for parental contact then this will be done and monitored by appropriate member of staff, teacher responsible, the Deputy Head and Head teacher.
 It may be decided that parents should be informed immediately and this will be done by the Deputy Head or Head teacher.
 A written copy of events will be kept and this will be updated until the situation has been resolved.
 For our full anti-bullying policy see below.

-Some useful links for more information on E-safety are as follows:-
+Some useful links for more information on Online Safety are as follows: